chelseakomlo/rsa/README.md

 ### Encrypting Messages

-1. Encryption
+- Encryption

 ciphertext = message ^ e (mod n)

 However, this is expensive and almost never done.
 Instead, we do this:

-a.
-Choose a random number k
+1. Choose a random number k
-b.
-Encrypt k using the RSA secret key
+2. Encrypt k using the RSA secret key
-c.
-Encrypt m with k using a block or stream cipher
+3. Encrypt m with k using a block or stream cipher

-2. Decryption
+- Decryption

 message = ciphertext ^ d (mod n)